toul-codes/free-resume-scanner-com/content/blog/2022/get-into-a-recruiters-inbox-with-keywords.md

 by Applicant Tracking Software, which uses a keyword filters to determine whether your resume comes up in search results that the recruiters see.

-So, add the keywords provide with your free resume scan, and you'll drastically increase your chances of being read rather than left on seen.
+So, add the keywords provided with your free resume scan, and you'll drastically increase your chances of being read rather than left on seen.